-ANOTHER LARGE HALL A LARGE CAFE OUTDOOR CAFE AREA LARGE KITCHEN SHOWERS CHANGING ROOMS ADDITIONAL TOILETS DISABLED TOILET STORAGE OFFICE SPACE RECEPTION
+ANOTHER LARGE HALL A LARGE CAFE OUTDOOR CAFE AREA LARGE KITCHEN SHOWERS CHANGING ROOMS ADDITIONAL TOILETS DISABLED TOILET STORAGE OFFICE SPACE RECEPTION BABY CHANGING ROOM

 The Adventure Begins